danish101-sohail/fisheye2-OCR/README.md

 ## Example
 ![Example Image](static/example.png)

-## Detailed Report
-The detailed project report can be found in the `report/` directory, which includes documentation on the approach, chosen technologies, implementation details, and challenges encountered.

 ## Bonus Features
 - Basic HTML structure to sort the extracted content into appropriate tags like paragraphs (`<p>`) and creating and embedding static images of visual elements using `<img>` tags.